Alt-Org/Altzone/Doc/Doxygen/Battle/additional-documentation/pages/9-documentation–additional.md

 # Writing additional documentation {#page-documentation-additional}
-These are guidelines for writing additional documentation, excluding documentation pages (see [[Writing documentation pages]](#page-documentation-pages) for guidelines on that).
+These are guidelines for writing additional documentation, excluding documentation pages and %Quantum generated code (see [[Writing documentation pages]](#page-documentation-pages) and [[Documenting Quantum generated code]](#page-documentation-codegen)).

-Additional documentation is written in `.dox` files.
+Additional documentation is written in `.dox` files because it can not be written directly in source code.
 Documentation is written using documentation comments with the `///` syntax.
+The files should be in the correct subdirectories of @dirref{Altzone/Doc/Doxygen/Battle/additional-documentation}, to not have unnecessary additional files in Unity's @dirref{Altzone,Assets} folder, especially because Unity would create .meta files to keep track of the files for no reason.

 ---